LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHalbachArrayGenerator

-The following example code \ref{lst:mrpexample_hallbach}, shows how a simple Halbach magnetic ring can be generated.
+The following example code \ref{lst:mrpexample_halbach}, shows how a simple Halbach magnetic ring can be generated.

 This can then be used to construct a Halbach ring magnet (see chapter \ref{magnet-system}) for a low-field (+mri).

 Eight random measurements are generated here.
-It is important that the magnet type (here *N45_CUBIC_15x15x15*) is specified.
+It is important that the magnet type (for example *N45_CUBIC_15x15x15*) is specified.
 This is necessary so that the correct magnet cutouts can be generated when creating the 3D model.

 After the measurements have been generated, they are provided with a position and rotation offset according to the Halbach design and calucation scheme [@HallbachMagnetDesignPaper] using the *MRPHalbachArrayGenerator* module.